2003 San Francisco 49ers season: Week 3: vs. Cleveland Browns

-In a low-scoring contest, the 49ers lost in a squeaker.
+In a low-scoring contest, the 49ers lost in the squeaker.
 After a scoreless first quarter, the 49ers struck first, however, they could not get into the end zone, scoring only four field goals.
 However, it appeared it would be sufficient; the 49ers led 12–0 in the final quarter.
 This would not be the case, though, as Browns’ quarterback Kelly Holcomb went on to throw two touchdown passes.
-Losing dropped the 49ers to 1–2.
+Lossing dropped the 49ers to 1–2.

 Week 4: at Minnesota Vikings

 Playing against the undefeated Vikings, the 49ers were unable to keep pace with their opponent.
 Scoring only in the final minutes of the fourth quarter, the 49ers were, at one point, behind 35–0.
 Several times the 49ers came within striking distance, however, three interceptions sealed their fate.
 The 49ers lost their third consecutive game and fell to 1–3.

 Week 5: vs. Detroit Lions

 Attempting to snap a three-game losing streak, the 49ers hosted the Detroit Lions, who were led by former head coach Steve Mariucci.
 A game riddled with errors, the 49ers fumbled three times (recovery each time), Jeff Garcia threw an interception, and Joey Harrington tossed two.
 The Lions never led, with the 49ers opening up a 17–0 lead in the second quarter.
 With their first win since the season opener, the 49ers moved up to 2–3.